pzimbrod/pzimbrod.github.io/_pages/about.md

 >
 > <div style="text-align: right"> &mdash; <cite>Richard Feynman</cite> </div>

-## Work profile
+## My work profile

 Currently, I am a PhD student in the [Faculty of Applied Computer Science](https://www.uni-augsburg.de/en/fakultaet/fai/) at the [University of Augsburg](https://www.uni-augsburg.de/en/).
-My group focuses on computational modelling of production processes.
+My group focuses on computational modelling of production processes with my personal focus lying within materials informatics.

 I mostly work on improving quality output within additive manufacturing, in particular the Laser Powder Bed Fusion process (PBF-LB/M).
 Within my project work, I contribute to developing a robust, sensor-based online classification system for part quality using mostly machine learning.
+You can find more details under [projects](/projects).
-For my PhD work, I try to identify and implement a computationally efficient way to model the complex meso- and microscale physics during PBF-LB/M.
+For my PhD work, I try to identify and implement a computationally efficient way to model the complex meso- and microscale physics during PBF-LB/M. This should ultimately accelerate material qualification in additive manufacturing so that new high performance materials can be developed faster and with less empirical effort.

 ## My interests